fastapi/fastapi/docs/en/docs/tutorial/query-params-str-validations.md

 /// note

-The `str | None` (Python 3.10+) or `Union` in `Union[str, None]` (Python 3.8+) is not used by FastAPI to determine that the value is not required, it will know it's not required because it has a default value of `= None`.

-But adding the type annotations will allow your editor to give you better support and detect errors.
+Adding the type annotations will allow your editor to give you better support and detect errors.

 ///